massoncheg/forgejo-docs/admin/actions.md

 ### LXC

-For jobs to run in LXC containers, the `Forgejo runner` needs passwordless sudo access on a Debian GNU/Linux bookworm system where [LXC](https://linuxcontainers.org/lxc/) is installed.
+For jobs to run in LXC containers, the `Forgejo runner` needs passwordless sudo access for all `lxc-*` commands on a Debian GNU/Linux `bookworm` system where [LXC](https://linuxcontainers.org/lxc/) is installed.
 The [LXC helpers](https://code.forgejo.org/forgejo/lxc-helpers/) can be used as follows to create a suitable container:

 ```shell
 $ git clone https://code.forgejo.org/forgejo/lxc-helpers
 $ ./lxc-helpers/lxc-helpers.sh lxc_container_create myrunner
 $ ./lxc-helpers/lxc-helpers.sh lxc_container_start myrunner
 ```

+> **NOTE:** Multiarch [Go](https://go.dev/) builds and [binfmt](https://github.com/tonistiigi/binfmt) need `bookworm` to produce and test binaries on a single machine for people who do not have access to dedicated hardware.
+If this is not needed, installing the `Forgejo runner` on `bullseye` will also work.

 The `Forgejo runner` can then be installed and run within the `myrunner` container.